OdayMahamid/PythonApp/README.md

 ![WhatsApp Image 2021-10-14 at 14 01 57](https://user-images.githubusercontent.com/58177069/137306813-1011ceee-69ca-4690-88b7-8f3dda1db3cd.jpeg)

-the purpose of Jenkinsfile is to push the image to dokcerhub,I add a credential
+the purpose of Jenkinsfile is to push the image to dokcerhub,for that I add a credential from dockerhub to jenkins in order to login in dockerhub by jenkins

+we see the pipeline is success and add the docker image to dockerhub